Learn about investment strategies, asset allocation and risk tolerance

 M1 Finance offers multiple benefits to investors who choose to invest through the M1 Finance investment platform and mobile app.
 The company combines smart digital technology with modern tools to help investors to potentially enjoy greater capital appreciation and returns on their investments.

 Put your investment strategies to work by customizing your own portfolio of stocks and ETFs.
-You can build a custom portfolio of the stocks and funds that you want or choose from more than 80 expert portfolios that have been created to meet different financial objectives, abilities to tolerate risk, and time horizons.
+You can build a custom portfolio of the stocks and funds that you want or choose from more than 80 model portfolios that have been created to meet different financial objectives, abilities to tolerate risk, and time horizons.

 M1 automatically rebalances investments so that your savings can grow more efficiently and with greater tax savings.
 The award-winning investment tools enable your money to grow automatically while minimizing the tax burden.

 Investing for beginners with M1 is a straightforward process.
 Why pay someone else to build a portfolio you can build one yourself.
-You can open your account, choose your securities or an expert portfolio, and fund your account.
+You can open your account, choose your securities or an model portfolio, and fund your account.
 You can set an investing schedule to fit your financial needs, and your contributions will be automatically invested exactly how you want Deposit money anytime, anywhere and we’ll do the heavy lifting for you — no trading fees or commissions You can also choose to turn on a feature to automatically reinvest dividends.